purduesigbots/BLRS-Wiki/electronics/vex-electronics/vex-cortex.md

 {% hint style="danger" %}
-This article is about the VEX Cortex, which is the legacy microcontroller for VRC and is no longer comp
+This article is about the VEX Cortex, which is the legacy microcontroller for VRC and is no longer competitive
 {% endhint %}

 The **VEX Cortex** is the older microcontroller legal for use in VRC.
 It is a 32-bit ARM Cortex-M3 processor with support for [PROS](../../software/vex-programming-software/pros/), [Easyc](../../software/vex-programming-software/easyc.md), and [Robotc](../../software/vex-programming-software/robotc.md).
 It features ten motor outputs which can deliver up to 8 A _combined_ of current \(12 A with a [VEX Power Expander](../power-expander.md)\), twelve digital inputs/outputs, eight analog inputs, and three communication interfaces.